Inclusion Statement

 The Tinley Park-Park District makes every attempt to facilitate the inclusion of individuals with special needs in all our programs and activities and understands that not every person with special needs or disabilities requires special recreation programming.
 The South Suburban Special Recreation Association is happy to advise and/or assist residents who wish to participate in the Tinley Park-Park District Programs.
 We strongly encourage integration, as this inclusive recreation environment provides our residents with even greater safe, positive recreational options for their leisure time.
 These services are provided at no cost to the resident.
 We are committed to doing everything possible to make your inclusion experience a successful one.

-Anyone needing special accommodations to enjoy one of our programs must:
+Anyone needing modifications to enjoy one of our programs must:

 • Check off the request option on the front of our registration form.